mainmatter/mainmatter.com/src/appearances/2023-12-07-embroider-update.md

 ---

 Chris Manson gave an update on the Embroider Initiative's progress so far.
-He discussed Vite support, the challenges faced during the process, and more.
+He discussed Vite support, challenges the team is facing and what's coming in the future.